 Arrive at the bus stop at least 15 minutes before departure to ensure you are not left behind.

-Note that Hunter was purchased by Vail Resorts last year, and is now on the Epic Pass.
+Hunter was purchased recently by Vail Resorts last season and is now on the Epic Pass.

 If you are an Epic or Ikon Pass holder, you ski free, up to five days or more, depending on the type of pass you have.